Uranus: Discovery

 Before its recognition as a planet, Uranus had been observed many times, but was generally misidentified as a star.
 It was apparently observed by Hipparchus, who measured the positions of stars in 128 BC for his catalog that was later incorporated into Ptolemy's Almagest.
 The catalog gives the positions of four stars forming a quadrilateral in Virgo.
 One of the four stars does not exist, but Uranus was at that position in April of 128 BC.
 The earliest definite sighting was in 1690, when John Flamsteed observed it at least six times, cataloguing it as 34 Tauri.
-James Bradley observed it 3 times, in 1748, 1750, and 1753.
-Tobias Mayer, observed it once in 1756.
+James Bradley observed it three times, in 1748, 1750, and 1753.
+Tobias Mayer observed it once in 1756.
 The French astronomer Pierre Charles Le Monnier observed Uranus at least twelve times between 1750 and 1769, including on four consecutive nights.

 William Herschel observed Uranus on 13 March 1781 from the garden of his house at 19 New King Street in Bath, Somerset, England (now the Herschel Museum of Astronomy), and initially reported it (on 26 April 1781) as a comet.
 With a homemade 6.2-inch reflecting telescope, Herschel "engaged in a series of observations on the parallax of the fixed stars."

 Herschel recorded in his journal: "In the quartile near ζ Tauri ... either [a] Nebulous star or perhaps a comet."
 On 17 March he noted: "I looked for the Comet or Nebulous Star and found that it is a Comet, for it has changed its place."
-When he presented his discovery to the Royal Society, he continued to assert that he had found a comet, but also implicitly compared it to a planet:
+When he reported his discovery to the Royal Society, he continued to assert that he had found a comet, but also implicitly compared it to a planet: